Fossil of the Month: Worthenia

 Life and paleoecology.
 Worthenia is a marine snail, found in association with other marine fossils.
 When most people think of fossils from the coal fields, they think of plant fossils associated, but fossils such as Worthenia show that in between deposition of some of the coal beds, the seas rose and covered the coal-forming swamps.

 Worthenia is sometimes preserved in the Middle Pennsylvanian Kendrick Shale Member, Hyden Formation, and Magoffin Shale Member, Four Corner Formation, in Kentucky with its original aragonite shell (Dennis and Lawrence, 1979; Brand, 1987).
 Modern gastropod shells are also composed of the mineral aragonite, which is stable at the earth’s surface, but unstable when buried.
 Most fossil gastropods are molds and casts of the original shells, or have their original aragonite shells replaced with other minerals.
-Oxygen isotope ( δ18O) analysis of aragonite can be used to interpret salinity of the waters the mineral in the shell was formed from.
+In Pennsylvanian-age rocks, however, original aragonite shells are sometimes preserved as meta-stable aragonite.
+Oxygen isotope (δ18O) analysis of aragonite can be used to interpret salinity of the waters the mineral in the shell was formed from.
 Jiminez and others (2019) have recently used δ18O isotope values from Pennsylvanian Worthenia (and other fossils) from the Magoffin Shale Member, Four Corner Formation, near Hazard, Ky.
 Results indicate seasonally variable salinities for the seas in which the Magoffin was deposited, possibly from the influx of fresh water from seasonal rivers.

 Text and illustrations by Stephen Greb